sequana/sequana/doc/installation.rst

 If you want the latest version of Sequana, you should install it from source (see :ref:`github_method`).
 Otherwise, you can install a release of **Sequana** from the Pypi website (using **pip**).
 Note that for pipelines, which are now independent Python packages, we also use Pypi releases.
 However, third-party dependencies (not Python) should be installed manually.
 Most of them are provided through **Anaconda** channels.
 See the :ref:`installation_conda` Section for details on how to set up Conda.

-For instance, if you want to use the sequana_fastqc pipelinem you must install **fastqc** yourself, which is not a Python package.
+For instance, if you want to use the sequana_fastqc pipeline you must install **fastqc** yourself, which is not a Python package.

 If you just want to test **Sequana** or **Sequanix** (see note here below) or one of the Sequana